Where is Novō Adventures located?

 Do I need to carry luggage on the motorcycle?

+If we tour with the support truck, all your luggage will be transported for you.
 However, if you want to carry a few odds & ends on your bike, we can provide bungee straps as required.
 We do not allow the use of tank bags, as they tend to scratch up the motorcycle tanks.

 As an absolute minimum, you will need to bring your own helmet (preferably ECE rated).
-However, we strongly recommend you also bring the following: riding boots (preferably with ankle & shin protection), riding gloves, reinforced jeans or riding trousers, and a motorcycle jacket.
+We strongly recommend you also bring the following: riding boots (preferably with ankle & shin protection), riding gloves, reinforced jeans or riding trousers, and a motorcycle jacket.
 This is to ensure your safety throughout the tour.

 In addition, it’s worth knowing that our trips cover a massive variety of terrains and climates, so having waterproof gear, warm layers, and the ability to strip down into breathable layers will be very beneficial.